InfuseAI/primehub-site/docs/quickstart/nb-data-store.md

 PHFS is not installed by default, please check this document to [configure PrimeHub store and PHFS](../getting_started/configure-primehub-store).

-### Dataset Volume
+### Data Volume

-A Dataset Volume is a storage type that can be shared among multiple groups.
+A Data Volume is a storage type that can be shared among multiple groups.
 The following permission settings can be configured:

 - Read-only on a global or per-group basis
 - Writable on a per-group basis

-There are **several kinds** of Dataset Volumes we can create:
+There are **several kinds** of Data Volumes we can create:

 - **Persistent volume (PV)**: Like group volume, but can be shared among multiple groups rather than just a single group.
 - **NFS**: A volume that connects to an external NFS server.